The Members of

 MATERIAL CHANGES AND COMMITMENTS IF ANY AFFECTING FINANCIAL POSITION OF THE COMPANY

-EXPLANATIONS OR COMMENTS ON THE QUALIFICATION RESERVATION OR ADVERSE REMARK ORDISCLAIMER MADE BY THE
+EXPLANATIONS OR COMMENTS ON THE QUALIFICATION RESERVATION OR ADVERSE REMARK ORDISCLAIMER MADE BY THE AUDITOR IN HIS REPORT

-There is no qualification reservation or adverse remark or disclaimer made by theStatutory Auditors appointed under Section 139 of the Companies Act 2013 in their report.Hence the need for explanations or comments by the Board does not arise.
-The report of theStatutory Auditors forms part of the financial statements.
+There is no qualification reservation or adverse remark or disclaimer made by theStatutory Auditors in their report therefore no explanations or comments are required togiven.
+The report of the Statutory Auditors forms part of the financial statements.

 DIRECTORS' RESPONSIBILITY STATEMENT

 As required under Section 134(3)(c) of the Companies Act 2013 the Board of Directorsto the best of their knowledge and ability confirm that:

-a) in the preparation of the Annual Accounts the applicable accounting standardshave been followed and there are no material departures;
+a) in the preparation of the Annual Accounts the applicable accounting standards havebeen followed and there are no material departures;

-c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of your Company and for preventing and detecting fraud and otherirregularities;
+c) they have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 d) they have prepared the Annual Accounts on a going concern basis;

-e) they have laid down internal financial controls to be followed by the Companyand that such internal financial controls are adequate and were operating effectively; and
+e) they have laid down internal financial controls to be followed by the Company andthat such internal financial controls are adequate and were operating effectively; and

 CHANGE IN THE CAPITAL STRUCTURE AND LISTING OF SHARES

-MANAGEMENT DISCUSSION AND ANALYSIS (MDA)
+MANAGEMENT DISCUSSION AND ANALYSIS (MD&A)

-Management Discussion and Analysis forms a part of this annual report which is givenas Annexure D to this Report.
+Management Discussion and Analysis forms a part of the Annual Report which is given asAnnexure D.

 EXTRACT OF ANNUAL RETURN

-In accordance with Section 134(3)(a) of the Companies Act 2013 an extract of theannual return in the prescribed format Form No. MGT-9 forms a part of this report asAnnexure E.
+In accordance with Section 134(3)(a) of the Companies Act 2013 an extract of theannual return in the prescribed format Form No. MGT-9 forms a part of the annual reportwhich is given as Annexure E.